mariesophiesimon/mariesophiesimon.github.io/index.md

 # Academic Interests
 **Sustainability integrated with Computing Science**
-*Defined broadly in the 17 Sustainability Development Goals  of the United Nations**
+*Defined broadly in the 17 Sustainability Development Goals  of the United Nations*
 - *Courses:* Sustainability Development Goals; Climate Crisis; Psychology of Happiness
 - *Project Information Retrieval:* Can diversifying algorithms give a more fair representation of information?
-- *Project Judgment and Decision Making:* Combating Implicit Bias in Medical Diagnoses through Information Science techniques
 - *Project Philosophy & Ethics for Computing Scientists:* Giving machines rights and the possible consequences under a viewpoint of ecological and social sustainability; The ethics behind smart and sustainable cities

 **Science and Society**